 We are proud to be an inclusive University that supports a diverse community of students.
 Please note that if you have a disability or would like to learn more about the support that we can offer to students, please visit the Disability and Mental Health website.
 This is available once you have accepted your offer.

-We would encourage you to review the course structure and module options via your course page before you arrive.
+We would encourage you to review the course structure and modules via your course page before you arrive.

 Pre-course reading